-Too much time passed and Raymond called Betty’s home to ask where Bruce was.
-She told him he still taking his nap and she couldn’t wake him.
+Too much time passed, and Raymond called Betty’s home to ask where Bruce was.
+She told him he was still taking his nap, and she couldn’t wake him.

 Sensing something was wrong, Raymond rushed back to Betty’s house and tried to wake Bruce.
 He couldn’t.
-They called a doctor and when he arrived he something was wrong and called an ambulance.
+They called a doctor, and when he arrived, he knew something was wrong and called an ambulance.
 Unfortunately, it was too late.

 But Bruce Lee lives on…